African Studies Association

 The African Studies Association (ASA) is a US-based association of scholars, students, practitioners, and institutions with an interest in the continent of Africa.
 Founded in 1957, the ASA is the leading organization of African Studies in North America, with a global membership of approximately 2000.
 The association's headquarters are at Rutgers University in New Jersey.
 The ASA holds annual conferences and virtual events for its members year-round.

 As a result of racial and political disputes over exclusion from leadership positions of black academics and ASA leaders' ties with the US intelligence and military in the mid-twentieth century, the ASA split in 1968, when the Black Caucus of the ASA, led by John Henrik Clarke, founded the African Heritage Studies Association (AHSA).

 The ASA is different from the African Studies Association of Africa (ASAA), which was founded at the University of Cape Town in October 1-2, 2012.

 Awards given by ASA

 ASA Best Book Prize

 The ASA Book Prize is given annually for the best scholarly work (including translations) on Africa published in English in the previous year and distributed in the United States.
 The award was originally named after Melville Herskovits, one of the founders of the ASA.
 The name was changed in 2019 as the ASA considered how to decolonize the discipline of African studies.

 Distinguished Africanist Award

 Beginning in 1984, the association has awarded the Distinguished Africanist Award.
-In 2000, 2001, 2022, 2023, and 2024 two awards were given.
+In 2000, 2001, and since 2022 two awards were given.
 Winners include: